akshayranganath/akshayranganath.github.io/_posts/2016-12-1-Performance-Testing-with-Jenkins.md

 ## Simple Demo
 To prove that this idea can work, I leveraged [Siege](https://www.joedog.org/siege-home/) testing tool to execute a 10s load test on a single URL.
 This test was scheduled to execute every 10 minutes.
 I also enabled the logging with siege so that the historical set of results would be available for analysis.

-I did not use a master/slave setup in this test.
+I did not use a master / slave setup in this test.
 So the load test was running from the same instance as the Jenkins server.

 ### Setting up the scheduled build